 If you’re a tomato fan and are constantly worrying about blossom end rot, poor tomatoes and finding that keeping your plants well watered is almost impossible then the tomato auto-waterer collar is extremely useful.
 It’s a clear plastic open ended cone that just pushes into the soil/compost around the plant, fill it up with water to the brim and allow the water to percolate into the soil nice and slowly, rather than have it run off and water the weeds somewhere else!
 It has two other bonuses as well, the first one is that the top of the collar has a “double-back” on it which means that snails can’t climb up and over and munch away on your plants inside.
 The second bonus is that you don’t have to use it exclusively for tomatoes!
 If you’ve any other young plants that are in need of a bit of extra care and protection then pop one of these collars around it and away it grows!

 For something a little more hi-tech and extremely clever there’s the Garden Gear Automatic Watering System.
 A handy little timer and pump combo that can be popped into a bucket of water and have up to ten little pipes running from it on a timed setting.
 It could easily be used in greenhouses, conservatories etc and there’s no reason why you couldn’t run the pipes out to a flower bed either, if you have a large enough reservoir of water to put the pump in, it could easily last for a week at a time – perfect for holidays!

-My last two are probably my favourites, one because it’s so simple and the second because I think it looks fun!
+My last one is probably my favourite, because I think it looks fun!

-Here’s another video (not with me in it though!)
+Here’s video (not with me in it though!)